How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 Get Your Results After The C&P Exam

-To access your C&P exam results, youl may request a copy of the exam report.
+To access your C&P exam results, you may request a copy of the exam report.
 This can be done by completing a Privacy Act Request using VA Form 20-10206.
 The form may be submitted by mail to the VA Evidence Intake Center or delivered directly to your regional VA office.

-Still not satisfied with your C&P exam results?
-Consider seeking professional help from a VA-accredited attorney, claims agent, or Veterans Service Organization (VSO) representative.
-These professionals can review your case, assist in gathering evidence, and guide you through appeals or supplemental claims to improve your chances of obtaining a favorable outcome.
+Consider seeking professional help from a Veterans Service Organization (VSO) representative, VA-accredited attorney, or claims agent.
+These professionals can review your case, assist in gathering evidence, and guide you through appeals, higher-level reviews, or supplemental claims to improve your chances of obtaining a favorable outcome.
 They are also able to obtain your examination report often if they have access to VA systems.

 Conclusion